Barbara Radziwiłł: Illness and death

-At the next sejm in May–July 1550, no one objected to the marriage.
-Therefore, while neither the sejm nor the senate gave an express permission, Barbara was crowned as Queen of Poland on 7 December 1550 in Wawel Cathedral by Mikołaj Dzierzgowski, Archbishop of Gniezno.
-However, her reign lasted only five months.
-Almost since her wedding in 1547, she complained of poor health, particularly of abdomen pain or "internal stones".
+Almost since her wedding in 1547, Barbara complained of poor health, particularly of abdominal pain or "internal stones".
 After the coronation her health took a turn for worse.
 She had fever, abdominal pain, lost appetite.
 A lump appeared on her stomach full of pus.
 Sigismund Augustus asked to send women healers, including a Jewish woman, from Lithuania.

 In March 1551, her condition improved somewhat and she was able to receive a messenger from Bona Sforza who informed her that Bona recognized her marriage to Sigismund Augustus.
-It was described as her last victory.
+It was described as Barbara's last victory.
 Her health continued to decline and she had fever, diarrhea, nausea.
 Sigismund Augustus personally tended to his sick wife even though reportedly she stank of pus.
 He wanted to take her to Niepołomice where he hoped that spring weather would lessen her suffering.
 When there was a doubt whether a special wagon to transport Barbara could fit through the city gates, Sigismund Augustus ordered the gate demolished.
 Barbara died on 8 May 1551 in Kraków.
 She asked to be buried in Vilnius and her body was transported to Vilnius Cathedral, where she was buried on 23 June next to Sigismund Augustus' first wife Elizabeth of Austria.
 Her death was a severe loss to the King; it is said that for a good portion of the journey he followed her coffin on foot.
-It was said that Sigismund Augustus became more serious, avoided parties, and liked to dress black for the rest of his life.
+It was said that Sigismund Augustus became more serious, avoided parties, and liked to dress in black for the rest of his life.

 The cause of her illness has been debated by contemporaries and historians.
 Secretary of Giovanni Francesco Commendone claimed that her illness was caused by her use of medications that were supposed to help to conceive a child.
 Radziwiłłs in their letters debated whether she had a sexually transmitted disease.
 There were persistent rumors that she was poisoned by Bona Sforza.
-Modern historians tend to think it was cervical or ovarian cancer.
+Modern historians as the cause of Barbara's death point to cervical cancer or uterine inflammation.